-Just like you’re using regular watercolor paint, you can use the masking fluid of watercolor pencil to create something magnificent.
-Masking fluid comes handy for those who want to make sure that specific parts of their painting stay white.
+Just like you’re using regular watercolor paint, you can use the masking fluid of a watercolor pencil to create something magnificent.
+Masking fluid comes in handy for those who want to make sure that specific parts of their painting stay white.

 You can use it to add whimsical designs or small details to your masterpiece.
 If that’s too complicated, you can simply use the masking fluid to stay in line.
 In other words, it helps you to not draw outside the lines.
-Ad this helps you to achieve a clean, fresh looking painting.
+Ad this helps you to achieve a clean, fresh-looking painting.

 All you have to do is apply the masking fluid to the parts of your drawing material that you want to remain white.
 Then you wait for it to dry and then start painting.

 Once you’re done with the piece and it is dry, you can go ahead to rub and pull off the masking fluid.

 You should know though, that masking fluids dry up very quickly.
 And this makes its use a bit complicated.